 When looking for adventure, this is the place to find it!
 Recreational opportunities are endless; go fishing in clear mountain lakes and streams or stop for a picnic and view wildflowers and wildlife; for a more athletic experience, there is also hiking, horseback riding, backcountry skiing, snowshoeing, rafting, biking, and four-wheeling.

 The mountain offers medium to hard grade trails for biking; a popular trail of medium grade is approximately 17 miles to the top of Echo Lake.
 One should get an early start on this trail as the weather and traffic get worse later in the day.
 Take time to stop in this area at the Echo Lake Lodge and Restaurant.
 Built in 1926, its authentic log cabin design and unique architectural artwork are reason enough to visit.

-From Denver, take I-70 west and take Exit 240.
+DRIVING DIRECTIONS: From Denver, take I-70 west and take Exit 240.
 Travel south and follow Highway 103 to Echo Lake.
 At Echo Lake is the Forest Service's check-in station.
 From here, the road runs to the summit of Mt.
-Evans.
+Blue Sky (fka Mt.
+Evans).
 The byway is 28 miles (44.8 kilometers) long and will take about an hour to drive.

 More Activities & Information

 Denver Mountain Area, Colorado includes: Black Hawk, Central City, Empire, Evergreen, Genesee, Georgetown, Golden Mountains, Idaho Springs, Idledale, Morrison